shellym96/above_grind/README.md

 - As a site administrator, I should be able to delete products, so that I can remove them from the site.
 - As a site administrator, I should be able to make changes to products on the site page so that I can update them at ease without having to access admin panel.

----
-#### Business Overview

-The business is a B2C e-commerce platform whose goal is to provide tangible products to it's customers through an online store.
-With products ranging from as low as €7.20 to as high as €2149.00.
-Holding products from coffee machines of all sizes with accessories (separately) to all types of coffee beans to suit each individual’s needs.

-The benefits for the business owner are:

-1. Easy to scale the business as it grows
-2. Can cater to customers globally
-3. Having a multitude of various machines, coffee beans (caffeinated, decaffeinated and bundles), and accessories is good for buyers as they have options to suit their price range.
-4. Low price point on certain products would encourage impulse buying from customers who may be considering purchasing from the business.
-Especially adding the bundles in.
-5. Coffee is always going to be a "trend", so the site will always be in use for coffee lovers.

-The cons of this business model are:

-1. Establishing a brand from the ground up takes time and immediate results are unlikely without a strong marketing strategy in place.
-2. Getting customers organically takes time so the business would need to manually market the business or use paid advertising.
-3. Not having a physical store to walk into, can make it harder to build trust and loyalty with customers.
-Which is why in future features I would like to add to the users profile that they could add their birthday for a discount email on their birthday.

-Having a subscription model in place, gives the users the option to receive updates on the products getting discounted down, getting personal discounts for their birthdays and new products on the block.
-As well as having the traditional e-commerce way of shopping.

----

 ## Wireframes

 To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.